learn-co-curriculum/cssi-7.2-gae-template-variables-challenge/README.md

 * Pass that dictionary as an argument to template.render():

    `template.render(my_variables)`

 ###Getting variables from a URL

 A url can pass variables through it's query string which starts after the question mark character.
-An ampersands (&) indicates a new variable.
+An ampersands (&) indicates a new variable:

 `http://amazon.com/home?item_name="bannana%phone"&seller_id=19`

-To access those variables, use the self.request.get() method
+To access those variables, use the self.request.get() method:

 `template_vars = {"item": self.request.get('item_name')}`

+You can also set a default value by adding an optional second argument, `default_value`:

+`self.request.get('location', default_value='Chicago')}`

 ## AppEngine Template Variables Mini Challenge
 ### CHALLENGE